k-int/kint-arches-documentation/how_to_create_a_package.md

 ### Once business data is moved, it's time to download reference data

 11. Go to Reference Data Manager in Arches UI click  `Tools` and export each thesauri one by one.
-You may need to right click and save these from the browswer if they open in a new tab.
+You may need to right click and save these from the browser if they open in a new tab.

     11.2.
 Once downloaded, move the thesauri to the remote machine's `packages/package_name/reference_data/concepts` using the command